During the pandemic, Marcelle is available to lead retreats, facilitate workshops, and teach classes online.

 * * * * *

-Will be postponed; future date as yet unknown:
+Postponed; future date unknown:

 Practices that Support our Faithfulness